 Welcome to the latest edition of Topics, a new monthly feature here on 25YL where I speak with a guest about a Twin Peaks topic of their choice.
-This month, my guest is JB Minton, co host of The Red Room Podcast and author of the upcoming book, The Skeleton Key To Twin Peaks.
-JB and I originally had a different topic in mind (which does come up in this conversation) but as we kept talking, we really started to touch upon a lot of parts of The Final Dossier, seen through the perspective of JB’s big working theory he developed after reading the book.
+This month, my guest is JB Minton, co-host of The Red Room Podcast and author of the upcoming book, The Skeleton Key To Twin Peaks.
+JB and I originally had a different topic in mind (which does come up in this conversation), but as we kept talking, we started to touch upon a lot of parts of The Final Dossier, seen through the perspective of JB’s big working theory he developed after reading the book.
 If you haven’t read JB’s theory, The Skeleton Key to Twin Peaks by JB Minton, give it a read and then come back and check out this conversation!

 AG: Would you be completely satisfied if that was the final chapter of Twin Peaks?

 JBM: At this point, I would be a little upset if they do come back.
-It’s become so crystalized and perfect in my mind that…well hell, maybe it should be destroyed (laughs).
-Right now, it’s just emotionally satisfying to me the way it all ended, book and show.
+It’s become so crystallized and perfect in my mind that…well hell, maybe it should be destroyed (laughs).
+Right now, it’s just emotionally satisfying to me the way it all ended, book, and show.
 It felt to me like they wanted to kill their creation and do it in a way that would get people talking 50 years later.
-So here’s my secret hope Andrew and that’s that Mark Frost’s previous book, The Secret History of Twin Peaks was a script or outline for Season 4 where we go back in time and see the town of Twin Peaks in the 1940’s and ’50s, with the Martells and when logging was the primary industry.
+So here’s my secret hope Andrew and that’s what Mark Frost’s previous book, The Secret History of Twin Peaks was a script or outline for Season 4 where we go back in time and see the town of Twin Peaks in the 1940s and ’50s, with the Martells and when logging was the primary industry.
 Logging was the Twin Peaks industry, that was the culture.
 We could see the beginnings of when Leland and Sarah came together.
 That could be a really fascinating way to go back and re-examine the mythology and redefine every event that we saw take place all the way up to the ending of Season 3.

 AG: Interesting.
 Have you read the Access Guide that came out right around when the show ended?